Input Field

 Pre-fill the field if it has the default or a frequently used value.
 Use the default text color for pre-filled values:

-Do not prefill with "Unnamed".
+Don't use Unnamed as a prefilled value.
 It takes time to read it and does not help the user to fill the form.

 Field focus